 The main difference is the waiting period.
 Many final expense policies have a graded benefits period.
 Rather than waiting a full two years for coverage, you receive incremental increases in coverage.
 The most common is a 30% – 40% payout if you die between months 1 – 12 and 70% – 80% if you die between months 13 – 24.
 After 24 months, your beneficiaries would receive 100% of the plan amount.

 Only available between ages 50 to 85

 May not be enough to cover the full cost of a funeral

 Final expense insurance premiums vary by age and location, but on average, for $10,000 in coverage, you’ll pay between $25 – $90 a month.

 Terminal illness life insurance is another name for guaranteed life insurance and/or final expense life insurance.
 The type you purchase depends on your needs.
 Do you need coverage for more than your final expenses, or do you just want to make sure you cover the funeral and burial expenses?

 Final expense insurance is suitable if you want to cover your burial and funeral and nothing else.
-If you need ‘a little more’ coverage, a guaranteed life insurance policy is best.
-It has higher coverage amounts, but of course, that comes with higher premiums.
+A guaranteed life insurance policy is best if you need ‘a little more’ coverage.
+It has higher coverage amounts, but that comes with higher premiums.

 Should you get life insurance if you’re terminally ill?